 The Bad News

-- While dry rot is not the most common type of rot, it can deal serious damage to your home and endure conditions that are too dry for other types of rot to thrive.
+- While dry rot is not the most common type of wood rot in Davenport, it can deal serious damage to your home and endure conditions that are too dry for other types of rot to thrive.
 In fact, up to a 75% loss in the toughness of the wood is possible with just a 1% decrease in the wood's weight of the wood.